 Zoning Hearing Board

-The Zoning Hearing Board members are as follows:
+The Zoning Hearing Board members and their term dates are as follows:

 About the Board

 The Zoning Hearing Board is appointed by the Supervisors to hear cases where someone claims to be aggrieved by the requirements of the Zoning Ordinance.
 The Hearing Board may grant a Variance or a Special Exception under the provisions of the Zoning Ordinance to provide relief.
 The decision of the Hearing Board can be appealed to the Chester County court system.

 If you would like to contact the Zoning Hearing Board, call the Director of Planning & Zoning, Diane Hicks at 610-388-1300, ext.
 121

 What is a Zoning Hearing Board (ZHB) and what does it have the authority to decide?

 The Zoning Hearing Board is a quasi-judicial body that renders decisions on specific types of land use appeals and applications under the Township Zoning Ordinances.
 Its primary purpose is to help assure fair and equitable application and administration of the Township Zoning Ordinances.
 Authorization of the ZHB is established by the Pennsylvania Municipalities Planning Code (MPC) which also provides a specific set of rules of procedure.
 Appeals from decisions of the ZHB are to the Court of Common Pleas.

 Membership of the ZHB is composed of residents of the Township, appointed by the Board of Supervisors.
 The Board of Supervisors may appoint alternate members each of whom must be a resident of the Township.
 Members of the ZHB cannot hold any elected or appointed office in the Township nor can a member be an employee of the Township.